potateros/uni-notes/index.md

 Note: These notes are for 2017 January intakes.
 Syllabus will most likely have changed since then.
 Use at your own discretion, but I hold zero liability for your passing of your exams.

-Also some of them are empty - I didn't have much notes for them.
-Hit me up to see if I got anything @ ericngu97[at]gmail.com or on my Twitter @potateros
+I have not made notes for many of the subjects, but hopefully for the ones I do have, that it'll help you in any way.

 Enjoy! ✨